shivams112/PseudoQueue/README.md

 1) /pseudoqueue/sender
 2) /pseudoqueue/receiver

+#### Application flow
-User will hit `/pseudoqueue/sender` ender API with transaction data and then application will pocess it by encrypting (base64) the data and then calling receiver API internally.
+User will hit `/pseudoqueue/sender` API with transaction data and then application will pocess it by encrypting (base64) the data and then calling receiver API internally.
 Now, `/pseudoqueue/receiver` API will decrypt the data and save it to database.

 #### Request Body Format